sculptures • permaculture • primitive technology • kayaking • links • index • about

 Just a few of the most common things that might force a paddler or group to hike out:

-• injury such as a shoulder dislocation, broken ribs/intercostal tear, broken wrist, etc
+• injury such as a shoulder dislocation, back strain, broken ribs/intercostal tear, broken wrist, etc

 • broken or lost boat